 1 red bell pepper

 4 tablespoons sour cream (if you want to do it yourself click here on the basics for the recipe)

-4 bars of cocoa butter or extra virgin olive oil, to taste
+4 bars of cocoa butter or butter or extra virgin olive oil, to taste

 Preheat the oven at 200 degrees.
-Wash the peppers, dry them carefully and wrap completely in aluminum foil.
+Wash the peppers, dry them carefully and wrap them completely in aluminum paper.
 Put them on a baking tray and bake for 20-25 minutes.
-Once baked, Let them cool still wrapped in aluminum, then peel them, remove all the seeds and make them into pieces bearing the yellow peppers from the red ones.
+Once baked, let them cool again wrapped in aluminum, then peel them, remove all the seeds and make them into pieces bearing the yellow peppers from the red ones.

 For fregula risottata, Finely chop the onion: in a saucepan melt the butter and let wither the onion together with the whole garlic clove.
-When the onion is golden, remove the garlic and add the diced yellow peppers.
+When the onion is golden, remove the garlic and add the yellow peppers in small pieces.
 Let them season a minute and then join the fregula.
 Make toast like a risotto and deglaze with white wine.
 Season with salt, pepper, Add the thyme and add slowly the vegetable stock carrying the cooked fregola.

 While the fregula cooks blend the red pepper with olive oil just enough to obtain a homogeneous emulsion and dense, then season with salt and paprika.

-Once the fregula is cooked and has assumed the appearance of a risotto, thick and creamy, mantecarla with butter and Parmesan cheese and serve with a generous dollop of sour cream and red pepper cream.
+Once the fregula is cooked and has taken on the appearance of a risotto, thick and creamy, mantecarla with butter and Parmesan cheese and serve with a generous dollop of sour cream and red pepper cream.
 Decorate with a sprig of thyme and serve.